-In 1968, Goldie Hawn made her feature film debut as a dancer in Disney's The One and Only, Genuine, Original Family Band, where she met her future companion, American actor Kurt Russell.
-The bubbly and infectious actress won an Academy Award for best supporting actress for her performance opposite Walter Matthau in Cactus Flower (1969).
+In 1968, Hawn made her feature film debut as a dancer in Disney's The One and Only, Genuine, Original Family Band, where she met her future companion, American actor Kurt Russell.
+The bubbly and infectious actress won an Academy Award for Best Supporting Actress for her performance opposite Walter Matthau in Cactus Flower (1969).
 Showing her versatility as an actress, Hawn then gave a well-reviewed dramatic performance in Steven Spielberg's 1974 film The Sugarland Express.

-Goldie Hawn has also enjoyed an active television career, beginning in 1967 as the gossiping neighbor Sandy on the sitcom Good Morning, World.
-She became known through her comedy roles in Rowan and Martin's TV review Laugh In (1968-70), earning two Emmy Award nominations along the way.
+Hawn has also enjoyed an active television career, beginning in 1967 as the gossiping neighbor Sandy on the sitcom Good Morning, World.
+She became known through her comedy roles in Rowan and Martin's TV review Laugh-In (1968-70), earning two Emmy Award nominations along the way.
 Additionally, Hawn has hosted several variety specials for CBS and ABC.

 Hawn returned to the big screen 15 years later, co-starring with Amy Schumer in the 2017 mother-daughter comedy Snatched.